AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

 ## Zero copy

-This example uses larod-inference-server for video inference processing by using gRPC API.
+This example uses the inference server for video inference processing by using gRPC API.
 In case this client and the inference server is located on the same camera, it is possible to speed up inference by using shared memory to pass the video image to the inference server by activating following define statement in file `app/src/serving_client.hpp`:

 ```c++
 #define ZEROCOPY